ntcsteve/NR-Android-Example/README.md

    "REPLACE THIS WITH YOUR NEW RELIC MOBILE LICENSE KEY" ).start(this.getApplication());

-3. This application token is similar to a New Relic license key and is required to authenticate your app with New Relic.
+3. This application token is similar to a New Relic license key and is required to authenticate your mobile app with New Relic.

 4. Once you insert your Mobile application token, just scroll down and you should see a few comments in MainActivity.kt with some examples.